-Staff are to ensure that they are familiar with the Technology Security procedure (RNC-P-21.0) and in particular section 4.2 which prohibits staff from conducting personal business on the Association's computers.
-Staff should also ensure that they are familiar with Social Media procedure (AAQ.P-43 Social Media).
+Staff are to ensure that they are familiar with the Association's Technology Security procedure (RNC-P-21.0) and in particular section 4.2 which prohibits staff from conducting personal business on the Association's computers.
+Staff must also at all times comply with AAQ Social media policy.